 More to read about 4K format at Wikipedia:

 The new ultra short throw laser projectors are even more interesting, with that 80" to 150" will be in reach, but too expensive for me today.

 More to read about ultra short throw projectors at Wikipedia:

-In future they will be cheaper, maybe a 8K 21:9 ratio laser projector is in the reach ?
+In future they will be cheaper, maybe a 5K or a 8K 21:9 ratio laser projector is in the reach ?

 For the moment I need a cheaper screen to start with.
 Looked for the cheapest 4K 65" LCD TV I could find.
 It will not give super black background as an OLED TV can deliver and it's not perfect for film because of its 16:9 format vs 21:9 format of movies.
 The same problems as in earlier time, then it was 4:3 format against 16:9 format and the letterbox problem.
 Now we have 16:9 format as a standard on TV, but we are never satisfied !